rhinojosadev/LearnToDance/README.md

 https://rene-ph.github.io/LearnToDance/#/

-The main goal of this is to have a responsive application where we can see free tutorials and learn how to dance!
+The main goal it's to have a responsive application where we can see free tutorials and learn how to dance different things!

 :dancer: :dancers: